FMPM 421 Corporate Credit Cards

 Expense Reimbursement - Expense reimbursement is a method for paying University staff members, students or guests when they spend their own money on business-related expenses.
 It is preferred that University travellers incur business related expenditure using a corporate credit card where possible and only use personal funds when credit card facilities are unavailable or a holder of a corporate credit card is unavailable to make the purchase.

-Expense Type - Also known as the usecode, this refers to the nature of the goods or services purchased, e.g. Airfares, Vehicle Hire, Accommodation, Meals, etc.
+Expense Type - Also known as the category code or usecode, this refers to the nature of the goods or services purchased, e.g. Airfares, Vehicle Hire, Accommodation, Meals, etc.

 Travel & Expense Management System (TEMS) – the University’s current system supporting the administration of travel activity, expense reimbursements and corporate credit card acquittal.

 The Corporate Card & Expense team manage the central corporate credit card to be utilised to pay the upfront travel expenditure including flights and car hire on behalf of all University travellers.

 All transactions purchased using the central corporate credit card will be acquitted by the Corporate Card & Expense team eliminating the need for the travellers to perform these acquittals.